Emad-H/Physical-Verification-using-SKY130/README.md

 ![3e cmd](Day5/5-33.png)

-With this option enabled, we see that the ccomp file results state that there are mismatches, but netgen believes cell4 and cell1 in files A and B respectively are so similar that they end up in the same partition.
+With this option enabled, we see that the comp file results state that there are mismatches, but netgen believes cell4 and cell1 in files A and B respectively are so similar that they end up in the same partition.

 ![3e comp](Day5/5-34.png)